KhaNguyen04/Student-Noter-Group18/README.md

 To run the frontend:

-Make sure node.js is installed.
+Make sure node.js is installed.<br />
-Download the frontend folder.
+Download the frontend folder.<br />
-Extract to a different folder.
+Extract to a different folder.<br />
-Run "npm install" where the "package.json" file is.
+Run "npm install" where the "package.json" file is.<br />
-Run "npm start".
+Run "npm start".<br />
-To run the backend:
+To run the backend:<br />

-Make sure Python is installed.
+Make sure Python is installed.<br />
-Download the backend folder.
+Download the backend folder.<br />
-Extract to a different folder.
+Extract to a different folder.<br />
-Run "pip install -r requirements.txt" where the "requirements.txt" file is.
+Run "pip install -r requirements.txt" where the "requirements.txt" file is.<br />
 Run "python manage.py runserver".